 However, don’t underestimate what they can do!
 They are smart, curious kids with a lot of potential!

-So many good things can come from teaching children how to do chores from a young age.
+So many good things can come from teaching young children how to do chores:

-Also remember this is a general list!
-Four and five year olds are capable of so much.
-Use common sense when delegating chores, but also allow them to help out whenever possible.
+Also remember this is a general list of chores for 5 year olds!
+Young kids are capable of so much.
+Use common sense when delegating chores, but also allow your child to help out whenever possible.